Shriansh16/Deployment_with_AWS/12_Deploy_ML_Model_with_Docker_and_FastAPI/readme.md

 ### to run use this command
-docker-compose up --build --scale app=5
+docker-compose up --build --scale app=2 docker-compose up --scale app=2